 Research axis

-Domestic pollution
+Air pollution

 Overall motivation

 Air pollution is a growing environmental concern and a major global health threat.
 According to the World Health Organization (WHO), exposure to outdoor and household air pollution causes around 7 million premature deaths every year.
 In 2019, 99% of the world’s population lived in areas where air pollution exceeded WHO air quality guidelines.
 Air pollution contributes to chronic respiratory diseases, lung cancer, and cardiovascular conditions.
-The burden is particularly high in low- and middle-income countries (LMICs), which account for the vast majority of premature deaths related to outdoor pollution.
+The burden is particularly high in low- and middle-income countries (LMICs), which account for the vast majority of premature deaths related to indoor and outdoor pollution.

 Children are especially vulnerable.
 Because their organs are still developing and their respiratory rates are higher than adults, exposure to polluted air can impair lung development, reduce pulmonary function, and increase the risk of respiratory infections and asthma.